metuan/ParserHDMLanguage/README.md

 - and type test_all.
 # If you want to find a parser source:
 - open parser_hdml.pl
-# If you want to find tests parser source, go to tests directory:
+# If you want to find tests parser source, go to TESTS directory:
 - open parser_hdml_tests.pl